rthrfrd/webxx/README.md

 ### Quirks & inconsistencies

-- The order in which component CSS styles are rendered cannot be relied upon due to the undefined order in which components may be initialised.
+- The order in which CSS styles belonging to different components are rendered cannot be relied upon, due to the undefined order in which components may be initialised.
 - Over 700 symbols are exposed in the `Webxx` namespace - use it considerately.
 - Symbols are lowercased to mimic their typical appearance in HTML & CSS.
 - HTML attributes are all prefixed with `_` (e.g. `href` -> `_href`).